MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/section-1910.1200.md

 A.3.4.3.6 If there are data showing that (an) ingredient(s) may be corrosive or irritant at a concentration of \<1% (corrosive) or \<3% (irritant), the mixture should be classified accordingly (See also paragraph A.0.4.3, *Use of cut-off values/concentration limits*).

-Table A.3.3 - Concentration of Ingredients of a Mixture Classified as Skin Category 1 and/or Eye Category 1 or 2 That Would Trigger Classification of the Mixtures as Hazardous to the Eye
+Table A.3.3—Concentration of Ingredients of a Mixture Classified as Skin Category 1 and/or Eye Category 1 or 2 That Would Trigger Classification of the Mixtures as Hazardous to the Eye

 |           Sum of ingredients classified as:            |Concentration triggering classification of a mixture as:|             |
 |--------------------------------------------------------|--------------------------------------------------------|-------------|